 Very short solitons, of width in the ps range, have widely different features from the solitons employed in long-haul communication systems.
-They are much higher powered and need to be amplified after much shorter propagation intervals to not broaden and disperse like low-power pulses.
+They are much more powered, and need to be amplified after much shorter propagation intervals in order not to broaden and disperse like low power pulses.

-While the ASE added by optical amplifiers still causes a jitter of the arrival time of these ultrashort high-power solitons [19], the main source of jitter is caused by SSFS due to Raman scattering, whose effect is inversely proportional to the fourth power of the pulsewidth [20].
-Another jitter source is due to the SRI of neighbouring solitons [21], which appears as an attractive force for inphase solitons.
-At a fixed bit rate, the pulsewidth reduction necessary to avoid short-range interaction strongly enhances the SSFS effect.
+While the ASE added by optical amplifiers still causes a jitter of the arrival time of these ultra-short high-power solitons [16], the main source of jitter is caused by SSFS due to Raman scattering, whose effect is inversely proportional to the fourth power of the pulsewidth [17].
+Another jitter source is due to the SRI of neighboring solitons [18], which appears as an attractive force for in-phase solitons.
+At a fixed bit rate, the pulsewidth reduction necessary to avoid short range interaction strongly enhances the SSFS effect.

-Distributed amplification is assumed in the network to compensate for fibre losses, while node losses will be compensated by placing lumped optical amplifiers at each node output.
-This way, even ultrashort solitons will propagate without broadening in the span of fibre between nodes, so that they won't get closer owing to broadening during propagation and the initial pulse separation necessary to weaken the short-range interaction can be decreased.
-This will allow wider soliton pulses for a given initial separation, i.e. bit time T = 1/R.
+Distributed amplification will be assumed in the network to compensate for fiber losses, while node losses will be compensated by placing lumped optical amplifiers at each node output.
+This way, even ultrashort solitons will propagate without broadening in the span of fiber between nodes, so that they won't get closer due to broadening during propagation and the initial pulse separation necessary to weaken the short range interaction can be decreased.
+This will allow wider soliton pulses for a given initial separation, i.e. bit time, T = 1/R.

 The optical packet receiver is supposed to be a bank of parallel optical sampling AND gates.
-Each AND gate is modelled as a gating window of width $\tau_w = w\tau$ , where $\tau$ the soliton pulsewidth and w the relative window width.
+Each AND gate is modeled as a gating window of width $\tau_w = w\tau$, where τ the soliton pulsewidth and w the relative window width.
 The factor w accounts for the sampling time tolerance in the optical sampler.
-A soliton pulse will come out of the sampling AND gate if its centre is inside the corresponding window.
+A soliton pulse will come out of the sampling AND gate if its center is inside the corresponding window.